 A cracked heat exchanger could permit exhaust gas from the furnace to infect the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be mixing with the household air.
+In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be combining with the household air.
 This could lead to serious illness and even death.

 What are the indicators of a cracked heat exchanger?

-Beyond a visual inspection to diagnose a crack, there are a few warnings of a potential complication with your heat exchanger that you may see.
+Beyond a visual inspection to identify a crack, there are a few warnings of a potential complication with your heat exchanger that you may see.
 If you turn the heat on and the flames flicker and seem devilish, this could be a clue that circulated air from the furnace is getting into the combustion area and you should have it inspected by an HVAC technician.
-Although you certainly hope it doesn’t reach this point, other signals of trouble include carbon monoxide detectors sounding and you or your family members feeling sick, lightheaded or nauseous.
-To ensure the safety of all occupants, all homes should have a working carbon monoxide detector and batteries should be replaced regularly.
+Although you certainly hope it doesn’t reach this point, other signs of trouble include carbon monoxide detectors sounding and you or your family members feeling sick, lightheaded or nauseous.
+To ensure the safety of all occupants, all homes should have a properly functioning carbon monoxide detector and batteries should be replaced routinely.

 How can I be positive that my heat exchanger really has failed?

-Service Experts’ NATE-certified technicians have received specialized training in identifying a cracked heat exchanger.
+Service Experts’ NATE-certified technicians have received specialized training in observing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly functioning furnace should not create significant levels of carbon monoxide.
-The technician will then warn the customers of the dangers associated with the failed part and give professional guidance regarding next steps.
+The technician will then warn the customers of the dangers associated with the failed part and give professional advice regarding next steps.

 What happens after an HVAC technician identifies a cracked heat exchanger?